ricsanfre/pi-cluster/docs/_docs/monitoring.md

     kubeScheduler: false
 ```

-With this configuration the kubernetes resources (headless `Service`, `ServiceMonitor` and `PrometheusRules`) are not created for activate K8S components monitoring and correponding Grafana's dashboards are not deployed.
+With this configuration, the kubernetes resources (headless `Service`, `ServiceMonitor` and `PrometheusRules`) are not created for activate K8S components monitoring and correponding Grafana's dashboards are not deployed.

-{{site.data.alerts.note}}

-See issue [#67](https://github.com/ricsanfre/pi-cluster/issues/67) for details about the analysis of the duplicates and the proposed solution

-{{site.data.alerts.end}}

 To configure manually all kubernetes resources needed to scrape the available metrics from kubelet metrics endpoints, follow this procedure: